 About the author

 Hi!
-My name is Gaby and I am junior in Lowell House, concentrating in Government with a secondary in Psychology.
+My name is Gaby and I am senior in Lowell House, concentrating in Government with a secondary in Psychology.
 I’m originally from Brazil, but have spent most of my life in Florida and...
 View full profile